valicsek/budastack/blog/find-user-geolocation.md

 ![](https://www.webdesignerdepot.com/cdn-origin/uploads/2019/06/featured_ipgeolocationapi.png)

 Determination of the geolocation is a cool thing.
-You can use it a lot of times, for example, you are creating a website where you want to offer pizza shops near to the user.
+You can use it a lot of times, for example, when you are creating a website where you want to offer pizza shops near to the user.

 To determine the geolocation you have two possibilities:
 - Find out via Geolocation API